A super fun way to review Fingerprint Evidence before the Test! Simple to play, no prep, digital review game!

-This review game was made for Science of Curiosity’s t, but can be used and adapted to any Hair and Fiber Forensics Unit.
+This review game was made for Science of Curiosity’s t, but can be used and adapted to any Forensic Fingerprints Unit.
 The slides are fully editable!

 Click HERE to see the full Pacing Guide and know how this resource fits into the whole Forensic Science Curriculum.